 - automate dependency extraction for all components

-- improve the process and add CI jobs to check up to date data
+- improve the process and add CI jobs to check up-to-date data

 - update output formats to be published: notice file and documentation